jmquigs/ModelMod/Docs/devguide/README.md

 * Run "installdeps.bat" to install nuget packages
 * Choose a solution:
   * MMDotNot.sln: contains managed code and UI tools.
   * ModelMod.sln: contains native library and injection tool.

-If you are not modifying the interop layer, you may not need to build this, and can probably just use the binaries (MMLoader.exe,ModelMod.dll) from a release package.
+  If you are not
+  modifying the interop layer, you may not need to build ModelMod.sln, and can probably just use the binaries (MMLoader.exe,ModelMod.dll) from a release package.
   Build the MMDotNet.sln first, then copy the native binaries into the "Release" directory.
+Be certain that your binary distribution is compatible with the source code you have checked out, otherwise the game may crash in the interop layer.
+It is recommended that you build the native code if you are able, even if you don't intend to modify it.

+  Generally you should build both projects in "Release" configuration.
+  The two projects must be set to the same configuration.
+Debug is mostly useful for hunting memory problems in C++ code, or attaching the debugger to the native or managed code.

+### Test cases

+There are test cases for the core Managed code.
+These have some fairly decent coverage of the core, but don't delve into game compatibility much.
+Over time I want to make these tests more authoritative in that area, to avoid the need of doing a big regression test across M people and N games each time there are major changes.

+There are no test cases for the UI, or the native code.
+Both could use them.

+To run the tests, install the Nunit 2 test runner for visual studio from the Extensions menu.
+You should then be able to run with Test->Run->All Tests.
+Use the "Test Explorer" window to view status.

 ## Technical Overview